 34. A variety of smaller construction and development projectsSeveral smaller but still important construction and development projects kept volunteers busy at Naturist Legacy Park in 2012.

 • I built small roofs and added side walls to the campground's two central power distribution centres to keep rain from tripping the GFCI receptacles (a problem in 2011).Note: We had been having persistent odour problems from the tops of our two sewage holding tanks.
 The blue tarps on either side of the new walkway to the washroom building in the pictures below were a temporary but ugly fix.
-I eventually devised a more effective and esthetic solution but was not able to implement it before my construction work at the park ended in 2014.
+I eventually devised a more effective and esthetic solution that was still on my "to do" list when I concluded my construction work at Naturist Legacy Park in 2014.

 • Several members got together and prepaid enough of their membership fees to purchase gravel for most of the park's roadways.

 • I built a walkway from the road to the washroom building using donated patio blocks (see the note below).

 • We erected a new flagpole that a member had made and donated.